aluchs/DATA146/Project_1.md

 ## Question 10
 ##### Also describe an alternative approach to filtering the number of columns in a data frame.
 Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?

+An alternative but perhaps slower way of filtering then number of columns in a dataframe is to pull out each column individually and assemble them into a new data frame.